GATB/simka/README.md

     python ./scripts/simka2/simka.py

-To learn quickly and easily how to use simka, run python scripts in "example" directory.

 ##Simka command examples

+Commands listed below are simple and basic usage of Simka.
+To learn quickly and easily how to use simka and discover advanced usage, run python scripts in "example" directory.

 Run the toy example: